 We prefer a semi-solid gravy with hot rice, and so I add 1/2 cup of water.
 If you are using chicken with bone, increase water as much as needed for the chicken to cook.

-Using an iron pan brings out the dark color of the gravy.
+Cooking in earthenware gives a unique taste to the preparation.
 Cook in medium flame and stir occasionally so that it does not get burnt at the bottom.
 You can add a bit more oil if it seems to stick at the bottom.

 The flavor of pepper chicken is so tempting that you will drool as it cooks.
 Do give it a try 🙂 .